Mo’Nique & Netflix’s Equal Pay Battle Just Escalated

 Advertisement

 "Netflix’s treatment of Mo’Nique began with a discriminatory low-ball offer and ended with a blacklisting act of retaliation," the lawsuit reads.
-The full document once against cites the money paid to Schumer, Rock, and Chappelle, specifically calling out the fact that Schumer was initially offered $11 million but managed to negotiate it to $13 million.
+The full document once against cites the money paid to Schumer, Rock, and Chappelle, specifically calling out the fact that Schumer was initially offered $11 million USD but managed to negotiate it to $13 million USD.

-"What makes Mo’Nique, who has been labeled a living legend based on her awards from around the world, her tenure in the game, and her diverse body of work…somehow…worth $12,500,000 less than Amy Schumer to [Netflix]?" a representative asked, according to the suit.
+"What makes Mo’Nique, who has been labelled a living legend based on her awards from around the world, her tenure in the game, and her diverse body of work…somehow…worth $12,500,000 USD less than Amy Schumer to [Netflix]?" a representative asked, according to the suit.

 “When we asked Netflix to explain the difference, why the money was so different, they said, ‘Well, we believe that’s what Mo’Nique will bring.’
 We said, ‘What about my résumé?’
 They said, ‘We don’t go off of résumés,’” Mo'Nique explained on Instagram back in 2018.
 “Then we asked them, ‘What was it about Amy Schumer?’
 And they said, ‘Well, she sold out Madison Square Garden twice and she had a big movie over the summer.’
 Is that not Amy Schumer’s résumé?”